 How To Set Cellpadding and Cellspacing Using CSS

-By Categories: CSS1.3 min read
+Categories: CSS1.3 min read

 To set the cellpadding and cellspacing attributes in CSS, you can use the padding and border-spacing properties respectively.